kumar-kalyan/pythonprogramming/README.md

 # pythonprogramming
-# Hello there I am building a repoitory for learning and programming
+# Hello there I am building a repoitory for learning to code using python